- Tao Book

 We maintain a lot of energy to hold onto the past: the past is just reflection of what we think happened.
 In the now… it’s gone and only a memory… and memories are no longer truth, but rather guide lines only.
 It is as it was.
 Release the issue as most anger is actually a lie that people use to project and keep the past alive in the now.
 But doing so is actually a form of delusion: 80 to 90% of anger is based upon lies!
 Why give up your own power to such lies?
 A Taoist as a result just releases anger without fuss.
 Simply brushes it away as a lie and anger on its own has no power at all, except any power we give it to make it real.

 For a Taoist this fact resolves 75% of anger issues.
-However, when the anger is based in personal truth that must be addressed then we need to do something more.
+However, when your anger is based on painful personal truth, then we must look at the issues that need to be addressed and work a bit deeper.

 After looking at the anger: then look closely.